Wellington Service Rifle Association

 Shooting Programme

 Monthly shoots are held, usually to a theme, which covers all manner and eras of modern military rifles from WW1 to present day.
 Matches are shot from 50 to 500 yds and vary in style and pace.
 Classes were introduced due to popularity of various arms so as to provide a level playing field.
-Some matches will see shooters prefer an AR15, whilst others require you to use a favorite bolt action .303, 6.5 Swede, 98 Mauser or even a .22 trainer.

 While predominantly a rifle club, we enjoy service shotgun matches and some pistol versions as well.
 Shotgun matches are typically speed shooting events on plates while hand gun matches vary between steel and paper.